 Margarita sauce is the name used to describe a shellfish or seafood sauce white based in Chile.
-It’s really popular and a classic dish to order at the thousand of the little restaurants at the beach in front of the Pacific Ocean there.
-Usually, serve with white rice or mashed potatoes and salads.
+It’s really popular and a classic dish to order at the thousand little restaurants on the beach in front of the Pacific Ocean there.
+Usually serve with white rice or mashed potatoes and salads.

 This is also a dish popular on Good Friday.
-Hope you enjoy it!
+I hope you enjoy it!